raspygold/advent_of_code/2016/10/README.md

 Based on your instructions, what is the number of the bot that is responsible for comparing value-61 microchips with value-17 microchips?

+--- Part Two ---

+What do you get if you multiply together the values of one chip in each of outputs 0, 1, and 2?